toddaulwurm/THREE/README.md

 HEY, Thanks for checking out my game!
 To start, please go to client/src/config.js and set your ip address for socket usage. (ipconfig) :)

+then
+nodemon server.js
+then
+npm start (inside /client)

 # Getting Started with Create React App